Flag of Washington, D.C.: No local involvement in the selection

 The new flag was not well received by many in the local population at the time.
 The failure to involve the local population in the selection of their flag did not go unnoticed and many found new meanings for the stars and bars with many negative symbols and parallels.

 With the District of Columbia Organic Act of 1801, the new federal district was placed under the sole authority of Congress.
 In the process, DC residents lost voting representation in Congress as they were no longer part of a US state.
 They also lost representation in the Electoral College and the right to home rule.
 By 1938, the residents were still fighting for these rights.
 The Twenty-third Amendment restored the right to vote in the Electoral College and on December 24, 1973, the District of Columbia Home Rule Act allowed the residents to elect a mayor and the 13-member Council of the District of Columbia.

 In 1938 however, the situation was much different.
 The Evening Star points out that while the residents of the district had now a flag, they were still without a vote or representation.
 The refusal to involve local participation in spite of multiple requests of local civic associations was a clear sign that nothing had changed in terms of local representation and involvement in the federally controlled government.
 The lack of local significance or symbolism was also criticized and new interpretations of the flag were found.
 The two red stripes were seen as representing the Senate and House of Representatives where DC residents were not represented, while the three stars represented the three commissioners who ruled over the city with accountability to the people who were innocent and represented in white.

-A strong parallel was found by some between the way the commission (who was not elected by the residents) had not listened to the local residents and Stalinism in the Soviet Union.

 The chairman of the Flag Committee of the Society of Natives noted:

 A citizen had similar views.
 He describes his vision of the flag which he considers "a misfit for a flag to represent the seat of government of the greatest free country of the earth":

 Over time attitudes toward the design changed and it went from being rejected to being embraced including by the Statehood movement in the District of Columbia.

+The flag of Washington D.C. placed eighth out of 72 entries in a 2001 survey of U.S. and Canadian subdivisional flags by the North American Vexillological Association.